Damieee/Tic-Tac-Toe-Minimax-ab/README.md

-# Tic-Tac-Toe with Minimax and Alpha-Beta Pruning
+# Assignment 2: Tic-Tac-Toe with Minimax and Alpha-Beta Pruning

-## Files

-The `main.py` file contains the code on the minimax alpha-beta pruning algorithm.
+In the `main.py` file, you will encounter the identical code that was discussed in our class on minimax.
+Your objective is to implement the alpha-beta pruning algorithm by completing the `minimax_ab` function.

-## Testing
-Run the tests in the file `test_main`